 While some might be ready to jump at the idea of the study, take a pause.
 The study spanned 13 years and collected carefully orchestrated, consistent data from the sample.
 The study, not surprisingly, found that people who slept for five hours or less each night had a 65 percent higher serious health risk, compared to those who consistently slept for six or seven hours per night.
 Well, that was normal and on expected lines.
 What they saw next raised eyebrows and is now subject to keener studies.

 Researchers looked at the data from people who made up for inadequate weekday sleep with longer weekend snoozes, and something interesting came up which would upset long-held beliefs.
 These people did not seem to have a higher health risk than the group that slept about seven hours a night.

 “This suggests that short weekday sleep may be compensated for during the weekend and that this has implications for mortality,” say the authors yet drawing our attention to the fact that the results are based on self-reported data.

-“Intriguing,” says Dr Hrishikesh Damle, CEO, Atrimed Pharma.
-“In medical field thirteen years is not long enough.”
+“Intriguing,” says Dr Hrishikesh Damle, CEO, of Atrimed Pharma.
+“In the medical field, thirteen years is not long enough.”
 “We need to collect more data and watch gradual changes in the subjects over a longer period of time.
 Until then this can be good anecdotal evidence.”